asrbrr/NOTES/R analysis workflow.md

  1. Add it to the DESCRIPTION file under **`Depends:`**.
     It is a good idea to add version numbers (like `dplyr (>= 0.7)`).
     It is also a good idea to use `package::func` notation.
- 2. Or add it to the DESCRIPTION file under `Imports` and always use `package::func` notation.
+ 2. Or add it to the DESCRIPTION file under `Imports:` and always use `package::func` notation.
- 3. Or add it to the DESCRIPTION file under `Imports` and also add it as a `@Import package` tag
+ 3. Or add it to the DESCRIPTION file under `Imports:` and also add it as a `@Import package` tag
     (or more selectively, `@ImportFrom package fun`) in the Roxygen header of the function.